Social Science 060R

 From a fairly young age, while attending White Plains High School, I became interested in audio, radio, multimedia, and film production – including 16mm filmmaking, concert recording, sound and slide shows, and theatrical soundcraft (in fact, I headed my High School theater department's sound crew).
 While I put these interests aside as I worked toward my doctorate in history, they never left me.
 In 1996, perhaps reflecting my long-term interest in the use of media – old and new – to communicate history to a wide audience (I was very frustrated by how insular my field had become, with professors essentially writing for other professors), I founded Talking History

-, an aural history production center with a weekly FM radio program that is also broadcast over the Internet (www.talkinghistory.org
+, an aural history production center with a weekly FM radio program that was broadcast over the Internet (www.talkinghistory.org

-).
-A year later, I co-founded the Journal for MultiMedia History
+) for almost two decades (till 2016).
+A year later, in 1997, I co-founded the Journal for MultiMedia History

 , and in 2006 – after close to three years of effort – I helped establish an interdisciplinary Documentary Studies Program at the University at Albany, a program which I now direct.
-I also helped inaugurate, in 2009, an innovative History and Media M.A. program within our History department that offers reseach and production training for history graduate students interested in cutting-edge work in history and hypermedia authoring, photography and photoanalysis, documentary video/filmmaking, oral/video history, and aural history and audio documentary production.
+I also helped inaugurate, in 2009, an innovative History and Media M.A. track within our History department that offered research and production training for history graduate students interested in cutting-edge work in history and hypermedia authoring, photography and photoanalysis, documentary video/filmmaking, oral/video history, and aural history and audio documentary production; that track has since been incorporated into our broader Public History Program.

 At the University at Albany, I teach courses in documentary studies, oral/video history, public history, quantitative methods for historians, historical radio/audio documentary production, film/video documentary production, as well as U.S. social and economic history, American labor and modern U.S. business history, U.S. local and regional history, and a number of general American. history courses.

 My academic research interests are diverse.
-They focus on such topics as: welfare capitalism (a book, The Open Hand of Capital: Welfare Capitalism Modern America, is under contract with Ivan Dee Press); the history of General Electric (projects include an oral history of the corporation and the GE Research Laboratory, as well as a documentary on the history of GE); labor and political radicalism in modern America (two books and a documentary film are currently underway on this); Cold War science and politics (several documentary projects focusing on atomic weapons and testing are in the works); and oral/aural history.
+They focus on such topics as: welfare capitalism; the history of General Electric (projects include an oral history of the corporation and the GE Research Laboratory, as well as a documentary on the history of GE); labor and political radicalism in modern America; Cold War science and politics; and oral/aural history.

 Labor, Business, and Social History